 People develop voice problems for many reasons.
-Doctors who specialize in ear, nose and throat disorders and speech-language pathologists are involved in diagnosing and treating voice disorders.
+Doctors who specialize in ear, nose and throat disorders and speech pathology specialists are involved in diagnosing and treating voice disorders.

 This vibration comes from air moving through the larynx, bringing your vocal cords closer together.
 Your vocal cords also help close your voice box when you swallow, preventing you from inhaling food or liquid.